yairopro/graph-fs/README.md

 # ❄️ graph-fs
-Browse files like a graph.
+Browse files and directories in a graph.

 ```javascript
 const {Node} = require("graph-fs");